csaudiodesign/geps-standalone/README.md

 # GePS 2.0

 GePS reinvented.
-An evolved, integrated and standalone electronic musical instrument based on the research done on GePS 1.0.
+An evolved, integrated and standalone electronic musical instrument based on the research done on [GePS 1.0](https://github.com/csaudiodesign/GePS).

+This repository accompanies the developments that we document at our [Hackaday Project](https://hackaday.io/project/160886-geps).

 ## Goals